scrapinghub/dateparser/docs/settings.rst

 `dateparser`'s parsing behavior can be configured by supplying settings as a dictionary to `settings` argument in :func:`dateparser.parse` or :class:`DateDataParser <dateparser.date.DateDataParser>` constructor.

+.. note:: From `dateparser 1.0.0` when a setting with a wrong value is provided, a ``SettingValidationError`` is raised.

 All supported `settings` with their usage examples are given below: